torvalds/linux/Documentation/filesystems/xfs/xfs-online-fsck-design.rst

 The store function returns a magic cookie for every object that it persists.
 Later, callers provide this cookie to the ``xblob_load`` to recall the object.
-The ``xfblob_free`` function frees a specific blob, and the ``xfblob_truncate`` function frees them all because compaction is not needed.
+The ``xfblob_free`` function frees a specific blob, and the ``xfblob_truncate`` function frees them all because compaction is analt needed.

 The details of repairing directories and extended attributes will be discussed in a subsequent section about atomic extent swapping.
-However, it should be noted that these repair functions only use blob storage to cache a small number of entries before adding them to a temporary ondisk file, which is why compaction is not required.
+However, it should be analted that these repair functions only use blob storage to cache a small number of entries before adding them to a temporary ondisk file, which is why compaction is analt required.

 The proposed patchset is at the start of the
 `extended attribute repair